DominikMe/acs-emulator/README.md

   }
 },
 ```
+4. Rebuild and launch `AcsEmulatorAPI`.

-4. Restart all browsers to load the new root cert
+5. Restart all browsers to load the new root cert.

-5. Run the `AcsEmulatorApi` project to start the emulator
+6. Run the `AcsEmulatorApi` project to start the emulator.

 Now, the Chat SDK can establish a real-time notification channel which is backed by a websocket connection in the emulator's ASP .NET Core service.

 ## Limitations

-* Only `/identities` and `/chat` APIs have been implemented so far
+* Only a subset of APIs have been implemented so far:
-* `/identities` API has no auth and ignores the HMAC signature of the request
+  * `/identities`
+  * `/chat`
+  * `/email`
+  * `/sms`
+  * EventGrid events for Sms
+* All server/control-plane APIs are unauthenticated (HMAC / AAD is ignored)
+* API versioning is ignored, the implemented APIs are trying to be on a recent version
 * `/chat` APIs are incomplete
   * token scope `chat` is not enforced
-  * read receipts not implemented
+  * read receipts aren't implemented
   * only `messageReceived` and typing real-time notifications are implemented so far